enelson1001/M5StackBME280/README.md

 The following views are displayed by this application.
 - Measurements View - displays numerical values of temp, humidity and pressure(sea level)
 - Temperature Gauge View - displays temperature value in a gauge and numerical values of humidity and pressure
-- Hourly Temp Log - display and hourly log of temperature over a 24 hour period
+- Hourly Temp Log - display an hourly log of temperature over a 24 hour period
 - Time and Date - displays the current time (MST) and current date

 ## A view